Smithson Investment Trust

-Smithson Investment Trust is a large British investment trust dedicated to investments in small and mid sized listed or traded companies internationally with a market cap (at the time of investment) of between £500 million to £15 billion.
-Established in 2010, the company is a constituent of the FTSE 250 Index.
-The chairman is Diana Dyer Bartlett.
+Smithson Investment Trust was a large British investment trust managed by Fundsmith.
+Created in 2018, it was dedicated to investments in small and mid sized listed or traded companies internationally with a market cap (at the time of investment) of between £500 million to £15 billion.
+The company was listed on the London Stock Exchange.
+The chairperson was Diana Dyer Bartlett.